Jacinta Nampijinpa Price: Immigration

+shadow federal attorney-general Julian Leeser made an 'unreserved' apology to Indian-Australians in his constituency.

+On 10 September, she was removed from the shadow ministry by Liberal leader Sussan Ley after refusing to apologise for these comments and refusing to support Ley's leadership.

 Awards and recognition

-Price was presented with the inaugural Freedom and Hope Award at the Australian Conservative Political Action Conference (CPAC) held in Sydney in October 2022.
-Crikey described her as "the breakout star' of the event.
+Price was presented with the inaugural Freedom and Hope Award at the Australian Conservative Political Action Conference held in Sydney in October 2022.
+Crikey described her as "the breakout star" of the event.

+During her artistic career, Price was named Artist of the Year at the NAIDOC Awards in 2011, and was nominated for Most Promising New Talent in Music in the 2012 Deadly Awards.
+Her album Dry River, was a finalist in the folk category for the NT Song of the Year Awards in 2012.

 Legal proceedings

 Price launched defamation proceedings against the Australian Broadcasting Corporation in 2019 in response to its coverage of her "Mind the Gap" tour.
 She received a full public apology for "false and defamatory" material in April 2021.

 In 2020, Price was sued for defamation by Nova Peris, former federal government senator for the NT, who is also Aboriginal.
 Price had accused Peris of protecting sexual predators while on the television program Studio 10.
 According to transcripts provided by the Supreme Court of Victoria, Price stated that Peris had been involved with "powerful men who have made it to powerful positions who have never been condemned".
 Price later apologised to Peris for these remarks.

-In August 2022 journalist Peter FitzSimons threatened to sue Price for defamation when she complained that he had been rude and aggressive in a telephone interview.
+In August 2022, journalist Peter FitzSimons threatened to sue Price for defamation when she complained that he had been rude and aggressive in a telephone interview.
 Price urged FitzSimons and his newspaper, The Sydney Morning Herald, to release the recording of the interview but they declined to do so.

 Personal life

-Price has three sons from a first marriage.
-She experienced domestic violence in a later relationship, and is now partnered with Colin Lillie, a cook and musician born in Scotland.
+Price has three sons from a first marriage, including one of which she became pregnant with as a teenager.
+She experienced domestic violence in a later relationship; after a lamp was thrown at her head, she required six stitches, and believed that if she returned to the relationship "he [would] kill me".
+By 2008 she had met Colin Lillie, a Scottish-Australian singer and songwriter, whom she married in a traditional ceremony before being married under Australian law.
+Price is a stepmother to Lillie's son from a previous relationship.